khorbushko/khorbushko.github.io/_posts/2020-11-27-custom-alert-swiftUI.md

 <img src="{{site.baseurl}}/assets/posts/images/2020-11-27-custom-alert-swiftUI/sample_alert.png" alt="sample alert for mulitply buttons" width="450"/>
 </div>

-Ok, keeping this im mind we should define different building blocks:
+Ok, keeping this in mind we should define different building blocks:

 - determine which approach to use for buttons - position horizontally or vertically (`requireHorizontalPositioning`)
 - determine presenting context color (`backgroundColorView`)